onecthree/czpheur/README.md

 # Zpheur
-> Used only for non-production (untested and unstable releases)
+> The project are unstable, do it at your own risk

 Zpheur is a web framework for PHP written in C delivered as extension.
 It includes router, middleware, dependency injection, dotenv loader, and more.
 Aims for a minimalist project structure without bloat-installed Composer package.

+## Project Status
+This project is under prototyping stuff and currently is not available for the stage of stable version.
+For the security concern is recommended to update the extension in your project every new commits.
+The testing of the extension are in my projects usage for now.
+So, if given such ```segmentation faults``` error in PHP land or other improvent/security needed, I usually just do debugging and fixes.

 ## Installation
-> Extension development is on Ubuntu 20.04; other GNU/Linux distributions or operating systems are not supported
+> Extension development is on Ubuntu 20.04; other platform are not tested yet

 Requirement:
 - PHP 8.2.0 or greater